 - For excellent heat management select a light colored fabric

 - For view, glare control, heat reduction select high performance fabric

 Dark fabrics provide excellent glare control by reducing the visible light that comes through the fabric.
-Fabrics that block 94%-96% of the visible light provide excellent glare control characteristics, and will absorb some heat and keep it at the window until it dissipates into the room.
-In applications where passive solar warming and glare control are desired, dark colored solar screen fabrics are optimal.
+Fabrics that block 94%-96% of the visible light provide excellent glare control characteristics, absorb some heat, and keep heat at the window until it dissipates into the room.
+In applications where passive solar warming and glare control are desired, dark-colored solar screen fabrics are optimal.